HOWTO: Create a vRealize Automation 6.x vSphere Linked-Clone Blueprint

 Create and Configure Machine Blueprints according to a deployment plan

-Enter the name of the of the new Blueprint into the Name text box, select machine prefix from the Machine prefix drop down, and enter a numerical value into the Archive (days) text field.
+1. Type the name of the of the new Blueprint into the Name text box, select machine prefix from the Machine prefix drop down, and type a numerical value into the Archive (days) text field.

 Congratulations! that’s your first vSphere Linked-Clone Template created! (queue the applause! and take a bow!)